artimishraa/onlyapps/README.md

-# Privacy Policy
+#Privacy Policy for Only Apps

-Last updated: Effective Date: August 24, 2025
+Last updated: September 15, 2025

-This app is designed to work completely offline.
-We respect your privacy and are committed to protecting it.

-This privacy policy applies to the all mobile application published by &mobi, available on Google Play.

-Covered Applications

-This policy applies to the following apps:

-1. Only Play
-2. Only Galllery
-3. Only Files
-4. Only Launcher
-5. Only Music
-6. Only Calender
-7. Only Camera
-8. Only Notes
-9. Only Clock
-10. Only Keyboard
-11. Only Phone
-12. Only Messages
-13. Only Contacts
+&mobi ("us", "we", or "our") operates the Only Apps suite of mobile applications (the "Services").

+This Privacy Policy outlines our commitment to safeguarding your privacy.
+It explains how we handle your information and ensures transparency about our practices.

 Information Collection and Use

+Only Apps prioritizes your privacy.
+None of our applications collect, store, or share personal data.
+All apps function entirely offline, and no user information is transmitted to us or any third party.

+Furthermore, our apps do not request Internet permission.
+This means they cannot send or receive data over the internet, ensuring your information never leaves your device.

+This policy applies to the following applications:

+● Only Play

+● Only Gallery

+● Only Files

+● Only Launcher

+● Only Music

+● Only Calendar

+● Only Camera

+● Only Notes

+● Only Clock

+● Only Keyboard

+● Only Phone

+● Only Messages

+● Only Contacts

+Log Data

-This app does not collect, store, or share any personal data.
+Only Apps does not collect or store any log data.
+We do not track your activities, usage patterns, or device details.

-No information (such as name, email, device details, or usage data) is gathered, transmitted, or stored.

-The app functions entirely offline and does not require an internet connection to operate.

-Data Sharing

-Since no data is collected, no data is shared with third parties.

-Children’s Privacy

-This app is safe for all users, including children, as it does not collect any personal information.
+Cookies

+Only Apps does not use cookies or any tracking mechanisms.
+None of our apps store data on your device for tracking or analytics purposes.

 Security

-As the app does not process or retain any data, there are no risks of data breaches.
+Because Only Apps does not collect personal data, request Internet permission, or integrate with third-party services, there are no risks of data leaks, unauthorized access, or misuse.
+You can use our apps with confidence, knowing your privacy is fully protected.

 Changes to This Privacy Policy

-We may update this Privacy Policy from time to time to reflect any changes in our app.
-Updates will be posted here.
+We may update this Privacy Policy from time to time.
+Any changes will be reflected on this page.
+We encourage you to review this document periodically for updates.

 Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at: onlyapp.contact@gmail.com
+If you have any questions, suggestions, or would like to contribute to the open-source development of Only Apps, please contact us at:

+📧 onlyapp.contact@gmail.com

+📧 onlyapp.help@gmail.com

+We thank you for choosing Only Apps and trust that you will enjoy using our apps with the assurance of complete privacy.